 3.5.
-Meridional circulation

-For all the AS cases (Runs A, B, and BC), we find single cell meridional circulation with poleward flow near the surface and equatorward flow near the bottom of the convection zone.
+Meridional circulation For all the AS cases (Runs A, B, and BC) we find single cell meridional circulation with poleward flow near the surface and equatorward flow near the bottom of the convection zone.
 This is also the usual assumption in flux transport dynamo models (e.g., Dikpati & Charbonneau 1999), although in such models only the equatorward motion at the bottom of the convection zone matters (Hazra et al. 2014).
-However, as we go to the SL differential rotation cases, i.e., from Run C to Runs D and E, the meridional circulation becomes weaker and shows multiple cells in radius and latitude, which has been detected in recent observations (Zhao et al. 2013; Schad et al. 2013; Kholikov et al. 2014).
-Guerrero et al. (2013) also find multi-cell meridional circulation for SL differential rotation and single or two-cell circulation for AS differential rotation in their hydrodynamic simulations.
-Again in our SL cases, we observe some equatorward flow near the bottom of the convection zone, at least in mid to high latitudes.
+Table 2.
+Summary of the diagnostic quantities of Runs A-E.